django/deps/draft/0010-new-governance.rst

-Discussion of Django's technical development can take place in any venue approved by this DEP or by the Technical Board, so long as that venue is generall open to interested members of the public.
+Discussion of Django's technical development can take place in any venue approved by this DEP or by the Technical Board, so long as that venue is open to interested members of the public.
 Such a venue is defined as follows:

 * Such a venue MAY require prior registration of an account to participate, but MUST NOT require monetary payment from general